x-mia/Eval_set_size/README.md

 # Eval_set_size

-## Evaluation datasets of various sizes and script for evaluating cross-lingual embedding models
+## Evaluation datasets of various sizes and script for evaluating cross-lingual embedding models on the bilingual lexicon induction task

 This repository contains datasets of various sizes (3K, 1.5K, 500, and 200 source words) to evaluate cross-lingual embedding models on three language pairs: Estonian-Slovak, Czech-Slovak, and English-Korean on the bilingual lexicon induction task.
 Each dataset involves folder "500", where is the 3K source-word-dataset split randomly into 6 datasets containing 500 source words.